Information that new academies will need in their first period of opening.

 Financial management and governance self-assessment (FMGS)

-Academy trusts must submit their financial management and governance self-assessment (FMGS) to EFA using the online form or provide alternative assurance within 4 months of opening.
+Accounting officers of academy trusts must submit their financial management and governance self-assessment (FMGS) using the online form or provide alternative assurance within 4 months of opening.

 Academy trusts must monitor and manage their own budgets to ensure effective financial oversight of public funds.
-EFA reviews academy trusts’ budget projections and actual results to assess financial health.
+We review academy trusts’ budget projections and actual results to assess financial health.

-New academy trusts and new academies joining an existing multi-academy trust are required to submit their 2015 to 2016 budget forecast return 6 weeks after receiving their final funding letter.
+New academy trusts and new academies joining an existing multi-academy trust are required to submit their budget forecast return 6 weeks after receiving their FAP.

 Transferring the balance of your predecessor school’s funds

-For academies without a sponsor your local authority (LA) must finalise your closing balance within 4 months of your conversion date.
-You are asked to work with your LA to facilitate this.
+For academies without a sponsor your local authority must finalise your closing balance within 4 months of your conversion date.
+You are asked to work with your local authority to facilitate this.

-If the agreed closing balance is a surplus, your LA must pay within 1 month of finalising the amount.
-If the agreed closing balance is a deficit, EFA will settle that amount with your LA and set up a repayment plan with you.
-For small amounts, you can repay the deficit directly to your LA, as long as you inform us in advance.
+If the agreed closing balance is a surplus, your local authority must pay within one month of finalising the amount.
+If the agreed closing balance is a deficit, ESFA will settle that amount with your local authority and set up a repayment plan with you.
+For small amounts, you can repay the deficit directly to your local authority, as long as you inform us in advance.

-If you’re unable to agree the amount owed, you can ask us to review it, but must do so within 1 month of your LA making their decision on the final closing balance.
+If you’re unable to agree the amount owed, you can ask us to review it, but must do so within one month of your local authority making their decision on the final closing balance.

-For sponsored academies, any deficit remains with the LA and doesn’t have to be repaid by your academy trust.
+For sponsored academies, any deficit remains with the local authority and doesn’t have to be repaid by your academy trust.

 The way surpluses are dealt with depends on how you were granted an academy order.
 In most cases, an academy order was issued because the school’s governing body applied for one and the surplus transfers to the academy trust.

-If an academy order is issued without an application from the governing body, any surplus remains with the LA.
-In practice, some LAs have chosen to transfer the surplus.
+If an academy order is issued without an application from the governing body, any surplus remains with the local authority.
+In practice, some local authorities have chosen to transfer the surplus.

-For converter projects, if your LA determines there is a deficit balance at the date of conversion, EFA will write to you to agree that amount and, subject to agreement, will reimburse that sum to your LA and recover it from your GAG.
-EFA will work with you to agree a timetable for doing so.
-Any surpluses should be paid across by your LA with no involvement from the department.
+For converter projects, if your local authority determines there is a deficit balance at the date of conversion, ESFA will write to you to agree that amount and, subject to agreement, will reimburse that sum to your local authority and recover it from your GAG.
+ESFA will work with you to agree a timetable for doing so.
+Any surpluses should be paid across by your local authority with no involvement from the department.

 Academies are not allowed to run a deficit without remedial action.
-Any that open with a transferred deficit will need to agree at the earliest opportunity with EFA, a plan to repay it from General Annual Grant (GAG) installments.
-Academies that develop a deficit after opening will have to agree a restructuring plan with EFA.
+Any that open with a transferred deficit will need to agree at the earliest opportunity with ESFA, a plan to repay it from GAG instalments.
+Academies that develop a deficit after opening will have to agree a restructuring plan with ESFA.

 Revenue funding: start-up grant